 Our lab investigates how cells are influenced by mechanical interactions at the micro and nanoscale.
-To pursue these goals, we are developing new tools - micro- and nano-devices, quantitative image analysis, and computational models - that we use to understand the underpinnings of biomechanics and mechanobiology.
-The greater impact of our work is to delineate how cell mechanics affects cardiovascular disease and cancer in order to catalyze new strategies for their treatment.
-By working at the intersection of mechanics and biology, we are also developing an increased understanding on the theories of soft, active, and multifunctional materials.
+To pursue these goals, we develop new tools (micro/nanodevices, quantitative image analysis, and computational models), which we use to understand the underpinnings of biomechanics and mechanobiology.
+The greater impact of our work is to delineate how cell mechanics affects cardiovascular disease in order to catalyze new strategies for treatment.
+By working at the intersection of mechanics and biology, we are also developing an increased understanding of soft, active, and multifunctional materials.

 Specifically, we are interested in how biophysical forces, adhesivity, spatial organization, internal structure, and material properties affect the behavior of cells.
-Since cells are the basic building blocks of organisms, if we can better understand cellular mechanotransduction processes, which are how cells detect and recognize these mechanical factors, then it would be possible to integrate, simulate, and study these interactions at larger scales, e.g. tissue or organ systems.
-For example, fluid shear stress can affect vascular endothelial permeability and gene expression, tensile strain can drive them to reorient, and matrix elasticity can dictate how much adhesion area cells cover.
-These changes can be detrimental to the function of the walls of the arteries and veins and can cause cardiovascular disease like hypertension and strokes.
-Cells also use their internal actin-myosin forces to transmit these mechanical signals to each other (cell-cell) or to the surrounding matrix (cell-matrix) during tissue remodeling events such as angiogenesis, wound healing, scaffold implantation, and inflammation.
+Since cells are the basic building blocks of organisms, if we can better understand cellular mechanotransduction processes, which are how cells detect and recognize these mechanical cue, then it would be possible to integrate, simulate, and study these interactions at larger scales, e.g. tissue or organ systems.

 Cells use mechanical factors from the outside and inside to guide their collective function, but there is a lack of appropriate tool-sets with which to study these phenomena.
 Our micro- and nanofabrication techniques and modeling approaches can allow us to measure these mechanical factors, manipulate the physical interactions, and verify our mathematical predictions.
 By controlling mechanical interactions at the small scale, we strive to build up a working knowledge of biomechanics that guides new approaches in treatment and prevention of diseases.